Nukesor/selfhosted-gaming/content/garrys_mod/ttt/_index.md

 +++

 This section deals with setting up a Garry's Mod server for the game mode _Trouble in Terrorist Town_ (TTT).
-Before you start with this setup, please make sure that you followed the installation instruction for Garry's Mod server in the [Garry's Mod](/garrys_mod/) section.
+Before you start with this setup, please make sure you followed the instructions for [Garry's Mod server](/garrys_mod/).

 ## Installation